 The Essential Guide to Academic Integrity (for undergraduate students)

-As you embark on your academic journey, understanding and upholding the principles of academic integrity is paramount to your success.
-As outlined below, you'll find practical advice, and illustrative examples for how to comply with Cornell's Code of Academic Integrity, which all students are expected to read, comprehend, and adhere to.
-Whether you're engaging in exams, writing papers, conducting lab work, or collaborating on group projects, the Code's principles are your compass.
+As you proceed on your academic journey, understanding and upholding the principles of academic integrity are paramount to your success.
+In the guide, you will find practical advice about how to comply with Cornell's Code of Academic Integrity.
+All students are expected to read, comprehend, and adhere to the guide.
 We encourage you to familiarize yourself with this material thoroughly and revisit it as needed throughout your studies.

 Letter to Students